BACKGROUND TO INVEST FOR JOBS

 In order to create good jobs and improve working conditions and social protection in our partner countries, we bring together the private sector, academia and public administration.
-The Special Initiative on Training and Job Creation works together with companies and investors as well as with universities and vocational schools, chambers of commerce, associations and civil society.
+The Special Initiative "Decent Work for a Just Transition" works together with companies and investors as well as with universities and vocational schools, chambers of commerce, associations and civil society.

-The two largest organisations implementing Invest for Jobs are Deutsche Gesellschaft für internationale Zusammenarbeit (GIZ) GmbH and KfW Development Bank (KfW) via the facility Investing for Employment IFE.
+The two largest organisations implementing Invest for Jobs are Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH and KfW Development Bank (KfW) via the facility Investing for Employment IFE.

 Under the Invest for Jobs brand, the German Federal Ministry for Economic Cooperation and Development (BMZ) has put together a package of measures to support your investment activities that have a high impact on employment in Africa.
-The Special Initiative on Training and Job Creation - the official title - offers you comprehensive advice, contacts and financial support to overcome investment barriers.
+The Special Initiative "Decent Work for a Just Transition" – the official title - offers you comprehensive advice, contacts and financial support to overcome investment barriers.

-Many African markets are bursting with dynamic: a young population, the growing availability of labour and skilled workers as well as the integration into global value chains offer interesting opportunities for companies.
+Many African markets are dynamic and vibrant: a young population, the growing availability of labour and skilled workers as well as the integration into global value chains offer attractive opportunities for companies.
 If you want to invest and are confronted with obstacles, we can assist you with advice, contacts and financial support.

 Good things happen when the public and private sector pull together.
 Assuming fair play, we invest when you invest.
 And: the project must be beneficial to your company as well as to other companies and interested parties in the partner countries.
 We can thus create genuine win-win situations: business opportunities for your company and good jobs in the partner countries.
 Our eight partner countries are Côte d’Ivoire, Egypt, Ethiopia, Ghana, Morocco, Rwanda, Senegal and Tunisia.

 If there are barriers to investment or trade – for example a local shortage of skilled labour, insufficient performance of the local supply industry or poor infrastructure – we examine how these can be dismantled to pave the way for investments.
 For this purpose, we for example conduct project development workshops with companies in Germany and in our partner countries as part of our Business & Invest Lab.

-Small and medium-sized companies are essential for job creation in Africa.
-In order to improve the competitiveness of medium-sized companies in Africa, we support them in opening up new market opportunities.
-At the same time, we promote collaborations between German and African SMEs to strengthen cooperation or to internationalise value chains.
+Small and medium-sized are a driver of job creation on the African continent.
+In order to enhance the competitiveness of SMEs in Africa, we support them in tapping into new markets.
+At the same time, we promote cooperation between European (particularly German) and African SMEs, for example to strengthen cooperation and supply structures and to internationalise value chains.